chaincodelabs/signet-wallet-project/send_multisig.md

 is yours to play with in [solution/python/spend.py](solution/python/spend.py).
 If you choose to write in a different language you MUST edit [solution/run_spend.sh](solution/run_spend.sh).

+There is also a Rust template in [solution/rust/spend/src](solution/rust/spend/src).
+If you choose to work in Rust you will need to modify [solution/run_spend.sh](solution/run_spend.sh) to execute the Rust code.

 You **MAY** import an ECDSA library to access constants like `G` or the order of the curve, and you **MAY** use an external library for message signing (although we encourage you to implement ECDSA signing yourself!).
 You **MAY NOT** use a